-If you frequent Costco or have a big household, don’t dismiss the executive membership just because it costs more upfront.
-While Costco’s executive membership ($120 per year) is twice as expensive as the standard membership ($60), executive members earn cash back on their Costco purchases.
+If you frequent Costco or have a big household, don’t dismiss the Executive membership just because it costs more upfront.
+While Costco’s Executive membership ($120 per year) is twice as expensive as the standard Gold Star membership ($60), Executive members earn cash back on their Costco purchases.

 2. Use Ibotta when shopping online

-While Costco does not accept coupons, Ibotta, a free mobile app and browser extension, offers cash back on purchases from Costco’s website.
+While Costco does not accept coupons, the free mobile app and browser extension called Ibotta offers cash back on purchases from Costco’s website.

 If you don’t already have Ibotta, sign up for an account and then download the app or extension.
 From there, select Costco from the list of retailers to see what cash-back offers Ibotta is offering for Costco purchases currently.